Academic Catalog

 All applicants must be currently enrolled in a professional teacher preparation program, leading to a preliminary teaching credential, within an accredited California institution of higher education or through a local education agency, approved by the Commission on Teacher Credentialing (CTC).

-You will teach in the “high-need field”, at a priority school, as determined by the CTC, for four years, within five years after you receive the teaching credential.
+Golden State Teacher Grant funds of up to $10,000 will be awarded if you commit to teaching in a “high-need field” at a priority school, as determined by the CTC, for four years within eight years after you receive your teaching credential.

 • A “high-need field” means any of the following: